 With your data, the algorithm automatically builds user profiles.
 In the background, YouTube’s engineers use fancy machine learning and artificial intelligence models, but we’re not after the technical details here.

 Something interesting happens in the next step: It groups similar users together, to fill out the picture of what individual users may or may not like.

 Subsequently, YouTube uses this profile to decide what suggestions to make.
-This is a two-step process: The algorithm first generates candidates, and then ranks them.
+This is a two-step process: The algorithm first generates candidates, then ranks them.

 Here’s a rough overview of this:

 Step 1: Candidate Generation

 Whether suggestion or search, the starting point is the same: YouTube’s vast video library, or corpus.
 The Shorts algorithm obviously works on the smaller, but rapidly growing set of short clips.

 The first step, candidate generation, has the job of selecting just a few hundred out of billions of videos.
 The picks reflect the viewer’s implicit preferences and demographics.

 But these implicit preferences are more than just watch history.
 It’s also how much they watched of each video.